Hosamov/exclusions-db-electron/README.md

   /home/[exclusion _id], which will display the entire exclusion.
 - DONE » Setup '/home/:exclusion/edit' GET and POST routes
 - DONE » Setup '/home/:exclusion/delete' GET route
-- Setup '/archive' GET route - displays list of all past exclusion orders by name
+- DONE » Setup '/archive' GET route - displays list of all past exclusion orders by name
-- Setup '/archive/:exclusion_id' GET route - displays the archived exclusion order selected by the user. (only admins can delete these)
+- DONE » Setup '/archive/:exclusion_id' GET route - displays the archived exclusion
+  order selected by the user. (only admins can delete these)

-### Created: 11/29/2022; Last edited 12/16/2022
+### Created: 11/29/2022; Last edited 12/19/2022